 At University of Arizona, Robertson launched a major new undergraduate course taught by law professors that exposed students to caselaw reasoning, legal institutions, and the College of Law faculty -- with JD students in preceptor roles.
 That class was a key part of what became the first BA in Law in the United States – a degree program that in its fourth year has 1,000 students in the United States and abroad.
 Robertson also secured funding to pioneer an online version of this course.
 The College is now building a major online program, including a team of digital staff, professional video studio, and dozens of online courses in development for undergraduate, masters, and JD students.

 With dean Marc Miller, Robertson conducted a large scientific study to validate the Graduate Record Exam (GRE) as an alternative to the LSAT for admission to the JD program – a widely discussed innovation that has been followed by other law schools including Harvard, Northwestern, and Georgetown.
 Robertson and Miller also created the Distinguished Scholars program.
 Robertson works with the admissions team to recruit outstanding students into the JD program, and then integrates them into the intellectual life of the College, including weekly faculty lunch workshops, for credit.

 Robertson graduated magna cum laude from Harvard Law School, where he also served as a Petrie Flom fellow and lecturer.
 He earned a doctorate in Philosophy at Washington University in St. Louis, where he also taught bioethics.
-Professor Robertson has served as a visiting professor at Harvard Law School and NYU School of Law.
+Professor Robertson has served as a visiting professor at Harvard Law School, NYU Law, and the London School of Economics.
 Robertson's legal practice has focused on complex litigation involving medical and scientific disputes, and he continues to work with lawyers needing expertise in the social science of decision making and the laws regulating healthcare, science, and corruption.

 Graduated magna cum laude